epfl-nlp/kogito/docs/userguide.rst

 Evaluation
 **********
-Knowledge models can also be evaluated on various metrics. ``KnowledgeModel.evaluate`` method takes an input knowledge graph (complete with reference tails), runs a generation on it and then computes various scores based on the reference and generation tails and outputs a dictionary of these scores.
+Knowledge models can also be evaluated on various metrics. ``evaluate`` method (:meth:`kogito.core.model.KnowledgeModel.evaluate`) takes an input knowledge graph (complete with reference tails), runs a generation on it and then computes various scores based on the reference and generation tails and outputs a dictionary of these scores.
 You can also specify how many generations to consider for evaluation and pass any extra arguments required for model generation.